Assemble Your Crew: Automatic Multi-agent Communication Topology Design via Autoregressive Graph Generation: Conclusion

 \section{Conclusion}

-In this work, we addressed two limitations in the design of multi-agent systems: the redundant composition and limited extensibility inherent in template graph modification-based approaches.
-We formulate the collaboration topology design problem as determining both the system composition (i.e., the set of agents and their roles) and its communication structure through autoregressive graph generation.
-To operationalize this paradigm, we introduced {\ourmethod}, a novel autoregressive model that constructs a collaboration graph from scratch, conditioned on a natural language task query.
-Our approach empowers the model to dynamically determine the necessary number of agents, select appropriate roles from an extensible pool, and establish optimal communication links between them, resulting in a bespoke MAS topology precisely tailored to the specific demands of each task.
-Extensive experiments across six diverse benchmarks demonstrate that \ourmethod consistently outperforms existing methods, achieving new state-of-the-art performance while maintaining superior token efficiency.
+In this work, we addressed redundant composition and limited extensibility in template graph modification approaches by reformulating collaboration topology design as autoregressive graph generation.
+We introduced {\ourmethod}, a novel autoregressive model that constructs collaboration graphs from scratch, conditioned on natural language task queries.
+Our approach dynamically determines agent numbers, selects roles from an extensible pool, and establishes optimal communication links, creating bespoke MAS topologies tailored to specific task demands.
+Extensive experiments across six benchmarks demonstrate that \ourmethod consistently outperforms existing methods, achieving state-of-the-art performance while maintaining superior token efficiency.